Molecular Breast Imaging (MBI) and Breast Specific Gamma Imaging (BSGI):

 What is it?
 Molecular Breast Imaging (MBI) and Breast Specific Gamma Imaging (BSGI) are both specialized nuclear medicine breast imaging techniques that require intravenous injection of a radioactive agent.
 Due to differences in equipment, BSGI requires a higher radiation dose than MBI.

 Benefits: MBI, performed with a low-radiation-dose protocol, detects an additional 7 to 8 cancers per thousand women screened compared to mammography alone, and is being used at the Mayo Clinici,ii in screening research trials and now in usual clinical practice.
-One recent study from a community practice showed similar added cancer detection rate from MBI.iii,iv
+Similar results have been observed in community practice.iii,iv

 iRhodes DJ, Hruska, CB, Phillips, SW, et al. Dedicated dual-head gamma imaging for breast cancer screening in women with mammographically dense breasts.
 Radiology 2011;258:106-118.
 Retrieved from http://pubs.rsna.org/doi/citedby/10.1148/radiol.10100625

 iiRhodes DJ, Hruska CB, Conners AL, et al. JOURNAL CLUB: Molecular Breast Imaging at Reduced Radiation Dose for Supplemental Screening in Mammographically Dense Breasts.
 AJR American Journal of Roentgenology 2015; 204:241-251

 iiiShermis RB, Wilson KD, Doyle MT, et al. Supplemental Breast Cancer Screening With Molecular Breast Imaging for Women With Dense Breast Tissue.
 AJR AM J Roentgenol 2016; 10.2214/AJR.15.15924;1-8.